 The Company's Bylaws also permit shareholders eligible to vote at the annual meeting to nominate director candidates, but only if such nominations are made pursuant to timely notice in writing to the President of NBT.
 To be timely, notice must be delivered to, or mailed to and received at, the principal executive offices of NBT within 10 days following the day on which public disclosure of the date of any annual meeting called for the election of directors is first given.
 The Nominating and Corporate Governance Committee will consider candidates for director suggested by shareholders applying the criteria for candidates described above and considering the additional information required by Article III, Section 3 of the Company's Bylaws, which must be set forth in a shareholder's notice of nomination.
-Article III, Section 3 of the Company's Bylaws requires that the notice include: (a) as to each person whom the shareholder proposes to nominate for election as a director, (i) the name and address of such person and (ii) the principal occupation or employment of such person; and (b) as to the shareholder giving notice (i) the name and address of such shareholder, (ii) the number of shares of the Company which are beneficially owned by such shareholder.
+Article III, Section 3 of the Company's Bylaws requires that the notice include: (a) as to each person whom the shareholder proposes to nominate for election as a director, (i) the name and address of such person and (ii) the principal occupation or employment of such person; and (b) as to the shareholder giving notice (i) the name and address of such shareholder, (ii) the number of shares of the Company that will be voted for the proposed nominee by such shareholder (including shares to be voted by proxy) and (iii) the number of shares of the Company which are beneficially owned by such shareholder.

-Audit and Risk Management Committee.
+Audit and Risk Management Committee

 The Audit and Risk Management Committee represents our Board in fulfilling its statutory and fiduciary responsibilities for independent audits of NBT's consolidated financial statements, including monitoring accounting and financial reporting practices and financial information distributed to shareholders and the general public.
-The Committee members are identified in the Audit and Risk Management Committee Report below.
+The Committee members are identified in the Audit and Risk Management Committee Report on page 36.
 Directors on our Audit and Risk Management Committee meet the expanded independence requirements of audit committee members.
 In addition, our Board of Directors has determined that Ms. Civil is an "audit committee financial expert" as that term is defined in NASDAQ Marketplace Rule 4350(d)(2)(A) and the rules of the SEC.

 This Committee met four times in 2008.
-Responsibilities and duties of this Committee are discussed more fully in the Audit and Risk Management Committee Report below and in the Committee's charter, which is available on the Company's website at www.nbtbancorp.com/bncp/corporategov.html.
+Responsibilities and duties of this Committee are discussed more fully in the Audit and Risk Management Committee Report on page 36 and in the Committee's charter, which is available on the Company's website at www.nbtbancorp.com/bncp/corporategov.html.

-Compensation and Benefits Committee.
+Compensation and Benefits Committee

 Directors William L. Owens (Chair), Patricia T. Civil, William C. Gumble, Michael M. Murphy, Joseph G. Nasser, and Joseph A. Santangelo constitute the Company's Compensation and Benefits Committee.
 All of the Committee members are independent directors, as determined by the Board, and as such term is defined in the NASDAQ Marketplace Rules as they apply to the Company.